 Hafsah is a British Asian, Muslim women who has always had a key interest in decolonising work.
 Hafsah has completed her Bachelor's degree in Sociology and since coming across the Eurocentric nature of the higher education system in the UK, she has often challenged and questioned the curriculum.
 Hafsah wishes to understand and explore different perspectives in the future by working alongside non-profit charities who support and raise concerns about injustices in society.

 Visiting Lecturer at the Royal College of Art, Goldsmiths University and the University of London (CSM)

-After many frustrating years of both learning and then teaching dominant Eurocentric capitalist models of fashion design, I began a part-time PhD at the Open University to investigate ways of teaching anti-capitalist and anti-racist forms of fashion design.
-As a female of South Asian Indian heritage, I have been inspired by decolonial and black feminist literatures which have given me the confidence to draw on my family histories to practice alternative fashion design pedagogies centred around a politics of love as a tactic to disrupt and replace neoliberal educational agendas.
+After years of both learning and then teaching dominant Eurocentric capitalist models of fashion design, Tanveer has completed her PhD at the Open University to investigate ways of teaching anti-capitalist and anti-racist forms of fashion design.
+As a female of South Asian Indian heritage, she has been inspired by decolonial and black feminist literatures which have given her the confidence to draw on my family histories to practice alternative fashion design pedagogies centred around a politics of love as a tactic to disrupt and replace neoliberal educational agendas.

 Student Partnership Co-ordinator

 Having recently completed her undergraduate degree in Sociology at Westminster, Kyra has continued her studies for a Master's in International Relations.
 As a woman of mixed African-Asian descent, identity work has been a complex task for Kyra, but nevertheless a process that has also inspired her efforts towards creating decolonial and anti-racist tools and spaces in the academy.
 Approaching her final years in education, she hopes that her work on the project can help to transform the ways we think about and engage with pedagogy at Westminster.